-Factor Time Probability Impact on programme Comments / mitigation Factors affecting dema and Changes to land uses in the town centre differ from those assumed in programme development Ongoing More than likely Changes in land use have the potential to significantly increase or reduce the demand place on the transport network, and therefore affect the programme The review of the strategic transport model that provided inputs to the development of the programme made assumptions on future land uses, based principally on the district plan.
+Factor Time Probability Impact on programme Comments / mitigation Factors affecting dema nd Changes to land uses in the town centre differ from those assumed in programme development Ongoing More than likely Changes in land use have the potential to significantly increase or reduce the demand place on the transport network, and therefore affect the programme The review of the strategic transport model that provided inputs to the development of the programme made assumptions on future land uses, based principally on the district plan.
 It also took into account known development proposals including the Northlake subdivision.
-It will be necessary to have regard particularly in and around the Wa residential growth is forecast to o transport model updates that will population and job projections.
-O programmed updates, but updates such as plan changes that enable transport model.
-There is presently some uncertain residential and commercial capac measures to address traffic dema for the Wanaka study was underta change was before the Environme plan change would be approved a testing was also undertaken to te rates of development.
-Factors affecting supp ly Investment partners reject programme initiatives Ongoing Reasonably foreseeable Initial feedback from NZ Transport Agency is that it will have difficulty funding this programme.
-In particular The congestion issues are well into the future - not being experienced significantly at the moment The Wanaka area does not qualify for walking and cycling funding given that it does not meet the NZTA definition of a "main urban area".
-NZ Transport Agency has traditionally not funded parking provision and management Dialogue with NZ Transport Agend Opportunities will be explored for improvements programmes.
-Cour supports with local funding.
-There is also concern that opportu lost (i.e. through land around inte Factors affecting cost Project scoping Ongoing More than likely The programme provides a high level mix of projects aimed at addressing the problems identified through the business case process.
+It will be necessary to have regard to changes to the land-uses, particularly in and around the Wanaka township where most job and residential growth is forecast to occur.
+This will be done through regular transport model updates that will make use of updates to QLDC population and job projections.
+Generally these will be through routine programmed updates, but updates may be initiated by major changes such as plan changes that enable development not anticipated by the transport model.
+There is presently some uncertainty over the uptake of available residential and commercial capacity in Wanaka.
+This affects the timing of measures to address traffic demand.
+At the time much of the modelling for the Wanaka study was undertaken, the proposed Northlake Plan change was before the Environment Court.
+The modelling assumed the plan change would be approved at Environment Court level.
+Sensitivity testing was also undertaken to test several scenarios reflecting different rates of development.
+Factors affecting suppl у Investment partners reject programme initiatives Ongoing Reasonably foreseeable Initial feedback from NZ Transport Agency is that it will have difficulty funding this programme.
+In particular • The congestion issues are well into the future - not being experienced significantly at the moment • The Wanaka area does not qualify for walking and cycling funding given that it does not meet the NZTA definition of a "main urban area". • NZ Transport Agency has traditionally not funded parking provision and management Dialogue with NZ Transport Agency over these issues will be continued.
+Opportunities will be explored for Agency funding through minor improvements programmes.
+Council will pursue those measures it supports with local funding.
+There is also concern that opportunities to address future issues may be lost (i.e. through land around intersections being 'built-out'.
+Eactors affecting cost ractors affecting cost actors affecting cost Project scoping Ongoing More than likely The programme provides a high level mix of projects aimed at addressing the problems identified through the business case process.
 Further business case work applied to the individual projects will refine scope and costings.
 Significant variations are likely to prompt programme reviews.
-The projects included in the progr Scope may alter as detail is develo Progress individual business cases
+The projects included in the programme have been scoped at a high level.
+Scope may alter as detail is developed.
+Progress individual business cases for key projects